 - 1.1 Safety

-Safety is the concern of all members.
-Members causing serious damage / injury to third parties, livestock, vehicles or property whilst involved in Rocketry of any kind must report the incident in full to the Safety Committee, even if the UKRA codes of practice were not in force at the time of the incident.
+Safety is the concern of all rocket flyers.
+Persons causing serious damage / injury to third parties, livestock, vehicles or property whilst involved in rocketry of any kind must report the incident in full to the Safety Officer and a representative of the rocket club or organisation.

-No UKRA member's rocket will ever carry live animals or any payload that is intended to be flammable, explosive, or harmful.
+All rocket flyers undertake never to carry live animals or any payloads that are intended to be flammable, explosive, or harmful.

-The motor must only be used in the manner recommended by the manufacturer.
-It is not permissible to alter the rocket motor, its parts or its ingredients in any.
+The rocket motor must only be used in the manner recommended by the manufacturer.
+It is not permissible to alter the motor, its parts or its ingredients in any way.